cyrusliew/blogit/README.md

 <br>

 # Technical Debts & Improvements
+## Use PropTypes or other type checking package
+Introduce proptypes or typescript to reduce error rate.

 ## Form validation on discard
 While landing on a form page regardless of the present of existing data, clicking on the discard button will always trigger a modal confirmation.
 The UX can be improved by adding extra validation so modal will not triggered when the form has not been edited.